 Falling Home Prices From Extended Subway Closures

 Worst case scenarios, such as the 15-month closures in the Brooklyn neighborhood of Williamsburg, can also cause significant downturns in housing prices.
 The L train into Manhattan will close in 2019 for 15 months.
 This has already caused rent and home prices to fall in north Brooklyn as the neighborhood readies itself to be cut off from Manhattan.
-While Zillow is expecting a 4.1% rise in home prices for the majority of Brooklyn, Williamsburg is only expected to climb 0.6% in 2018 — and that’s after a 2.2% drop last year.
+While Zillow is expecting a 4.1% rise in home prices for the majority of Brooklyn, Williamsburg is only supposed to climb 0.6% in 2018 — and that’s after a 2.2% drop last year.

 The expected long-term closures are having an immediate effect on residential home prices.
 For many prospective home buyers, the idea of being isolated from much of New York is a deal breaker as commuters look to more transit-friendly neighborhoods to call home.
 But for those that mainly stay in Brooklyn or investors looking for a deal, the 15-month subway closure can mean getting more house for your money as long as you can weather the storm.
 With home prices rising every year, it’s hard to argue that Williamsburg home prices won’t rebound once service resumes.
 For those that can wait you may have found one of the best bargains in New York City.